end-initiative/end-initiative/pages/activities.md

 Profitable Days:                Always

 Lots of the citizens of Bridgetown depend on students as an occasional workforce.
 You can take jobs from them for the day and earn gold as a reward.
 You may roll a d20, with a DC of 20 minus the number of skills your are proficient in, to try and find yourself a job.
 [Ex: if you are proficient in 4 skills, your DC is 16].
 If you find a job you are proficient in, you will earn 1d6+3 gold.
 You can work 2 different jobs within 1 week.
 If you are unsuccessful in finding a job, your time for that portion of the day is wasted.
-Additionally, you will roll 1d20 to try and roll a natural 20 at the end of successfully working to see if you did such a good job that your employer gives you something extra for your hard work.
+Additionally, you will roll 1d20 to try and roll a 20 at the end of successfully working to see if you did such a good job that your employer gives you something extra for your hard work.

 |  1d4  |             DC               |
 |-------|------------------------------|